typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-array-delete.md

 >
 > See **https://typescript-eslint.io/rules/no-array-delete** for documentation.

-In JavaScript `delete` operator in arrays makes the given index empty, and leaves the array length as is. this may cause a problem for optimizing and undefined behaviors like getting `undefined` when accessing that index.
+In JavaScript `delete` operator in arrays makes the given index empty, and leaves the array length unchanged.
+This can sometimes cause problems with performance and unexpected behaviors around array loops and index accesses.

 ## Examples